Black Friday History

 What is Black Friday?

 Back in the late 1800s, many stores sponsored Thanksgiving parades.
-After the parades, the stores opened their doors and the holiday shopping season began.
-The exact year this tradition began is not known, by the beginning of the 20th century, it was common for retailers to start their holiday-season sales as soon as Thanksgiving ended.
+After the parades, the stores opened their doors, marking the start of the holiday shopping season.
+The exact year this tradition began is unknown, but by the beginning of the 20th century, it had become common for retailers to start their holiday-season sales as soon as Thanksgiving ended.

 On this day, sellers offer products with special shopping deals and great discounts.
 The day is considered the beginning of the holiday shopping season.